mquandalle/meteor-bower/README.md

 # Bower for Meteor

 [Bower](http://bower.io/) is a popular repository of client-side JavaScript libraries.
-In your `bower.json` you can specify a dictionary of bower packages:
+In the root of your Meteor app create the file `bower.json` and fill it out like so:

 ```json
 {